Nilgai: Behavior and ecology

 Typically tame, the nilgai may appear timid and cautious if harassed or alarmed; instead of seeking cover like duikers it would flee up to 300 m-or even 700 m on galloping-away from the danger.
-Though generally quiet, nilgai have been reported to make short guttural grunts when alarmed, and females to make clicking noises when nursing young.
+Though generally quiet, nilgai have been reported to make short guttural grunts when alarmed, and females make clicking noises when nursing young.
 Alarmed individuals, mainly juveniles below five months, give out a coughing roar (whose pitch is highest in case of the juveniles) that lasts half a second, but can be heard by herds less than 500 m away and responded to similarly.

 Fights take place in both sexes and involve pushing their necks against each other or ramming into one another using horns.
 Fights can be gory; despite the protective skin deep, lacerated wounds and even deaths might occur.
 Display behaviour focuses on the throat patch and the beard, and threatening opponents by pointing the horns toward them.
-A young male was observed making a submissive display in the Sariska Reserve by kneeling before an adult male, who stood erect.
-The nilgai mark their territories by forming dung piles as much as 50 cm in radius.
-The defecation process is elaborate-the antelope stands with his legs about a metre apart, with the rump lowered and the tail held almost vertical; it stays in the same posture for at least ten seconds after relieving itself.
+A young male was observed making a submissive display in the Sariska Reserve by kneeling before an adult male that stood erect.
+Nilgai mark their territories by forming dung piles as much as 50 cm in radius.
+The defecation process is elaborate; the antelope stands with its legs about 1 m apart, with the rump lowered and the tail held almost vertical; it stays in the same posture for at least 10 seconds after relieving itself.
 The process is not as elaborate in the females as it is in the males.